BRO-FHV/docs/client.md

 }
 ```

-The abstraction layer provided by the library uses following struct to communicate with the os and supports five arguments and two return values.
+The abstraction layer provided by the library uses the following struct to communicate with the OS and supports five arguments and two return values.

 ```C
 typedef struct SyscallArg